martgil/webext-docs/compose.rst

       :name: [``name``]
       :type: (string, optional)

       The new name for the attachment, as displayed to the user.
-If not specified, the name of the provided ``file`` object is used.
+If not specified, the name of the provided :value:`file` object is used.